Jane4747/hello-world/README.md

 # hello-world
 hahah starting!
-My name is Jane,may I become your friend?
+My name is Jane,may I make friends with you?
 Nice to me you.